 Still think you can be everywhere?

 As a modern marketer, I have helped people build programs that removes the guesswork.
 It’s a simple approach based on common sense.
-In my new book by the same name as this blog post, You Can’t Be Everywhere, I lay out a road map for what you need to do and what needs to change.
+In my book, You Can’t Be Everywhere, I lay out a road map for what you need to do and what needs to change.
 A modern marketing program is built around the idea that you should spend as much time on the front-end understanding your customer journey as you do on the back-end executing tactics.

 The overwhelming urge to do it all and be everywhere